-Barman Object is a project that aims to enhance the finest collaboration results among architects, artists and craftsmen.
+Barman Object is a project that aims to promote the finest collaboration results between architects, artists and craftsmen.

-The goal is to pursue the virtuous contamination in the field of the Arts through the realization of objects in the balance between art, architecture and design, distinguished by the high handcrafted level.
+The goal is to pursue the virtuous contamination between Arts through the realization of objects balancing art, architecture and design, all distinguished by an high handcrafted level.

 Saturday, October 5th – Sunday, October 20th, 2019